rainlanguage/rain-sdk/docs/classes/redeemableerc20.md

 A class for calling methods on a RedeemableERC20.

+This class provides an easy way to interact with RedeemableERC20 contracts.

-This is the ERC20 token that is minted and distributed.
+An RedeemableERC20 is the ERC20 token that is minted and distributed in the ISale contract.

 During `Phase.ZERO` the token can be traded and so compatible with the Balancer pool mechanics.
 During `Phase.ONE` the token is frozen and no longer able to be traded on any AMM or transferred directly.